olympicsoftware/scrollbar-size/README.md

 To install for usage with node.js

-    npm install scrollbar-width
+    npm install scrollbar-size

 Then just call once in the setup of your page

-    require("scrollbar-width");
+    require("scrollbar-size");

-A global variable `window.SCROLLBAR_WIDTH` will then be available.
+A global function `window.scrollbarSize` will then be available which will return the width of scrollbars for the running platform.

 ### Browser

-To install in the browser just add scrollbarWidth.js to your project and include it in your html.
-A global variable `window.SCROLLBAR_WIDTH` will then be available.
+To install in the browser just add scrollbar-size.js to your project and include it in your html.
+A global function `window.scrollbarSize` will then be available.

 ### Notes

-The function will run when one of these events is triggered, and before that the variable will not be available
+The function will return undefined if it is called before the document is ready.

-    doc.addEventListener('DOMContentLoaded');
-    window.addEventListener('load');
-    doc.attachEvent('onreadystatechange');
-    window.attachEvent('onload');

-## <a name="compatibility"></a>Compatibility

-Tested in and compatible with:
-- Chrome (35.0.1916.153)
-- FireFox (IceWeasel 30.0)
-- IE (8+)
+The size of the scrollbar is only calculated the first time the function is called.
+If your platform has scrollbars that resize, this module will not work for you.

 ## <a name="issues"></a>Issues